llm-bible/llm-bible.github.io/_publications/shao2023character.markdown

 bibkey: shao2023character
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2310.10158"}
-tags: ['Agentic', 'GPT', 'Model Architecture', 'Prompting', 'Tools', 'Training Techniques', 'Uncategorized']
+tags: ['Agentic', 'GPT', 'Model Architecture', 'Prompting', 'Tools', 'Training Techniques']
 ---
 Large language models (LLMs) can be used to serve as agents to simulate human behaviors, given the powerful ability to understand human instructions and